Koans – Stories That Heal

-Koans are an ancient tradition of stories, phrases, poems or statements that were identified, though the years, for their transformational ability.
-Sometimes a koan is a recounting of the circumstances that lead to the awakening of a particular student.
+Sometimes a koan is a recounting of circumstances that lead to the awakening of a particular student.
 Sometimes they shock.
 Sometimes they confuse, but always, the koan interacts with something deeper than the mind.

-A koan may appear non-nonsensical, but a koan is not a riddle or a puzzle.
+A koan may appear nonsensical, but a koan is not a riddle or a puzzle.
 It cannot be solved by understanding it.
 Only when it opens you up to something new about your true nature, when something in you shifts in response, will you become intimate with the koan.

 A koan is about you.
 You have everything you need and everything you are doing is working with the koan.
-By keeping company with a koan, you are open to your mind being transformed.
-You will never be the same.

 Koan practice cultivates a faith in our having creative responses,